FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/03 FAIR-by-Design Methodology/FAIR-by-Design_content.md

 ---

+# FAIR-by-Design Methodology for Learning Materials

 ## Slides

 [Download the slides here](https://github.com/FAIR-by-Design-Methodology/IDCC24workshop/raw/main/resources/02%20Skills4EOSC/Skills4EOSC-IDCCworkshop_FAIR-by-Design_Methodology.pptx){:download}

-# Introduction
+## Introduction

 The FAIR-by-Design methodology for learning materials refers to an approach where educational resources are created and managed in a way that aligns with the FAIR principles: Findable, Accessible, Interoperable, and Reusable.
 This methodology ensures that learning materials, such as course content, training modules, and educational resources, are not only well-structured and high-quality but also meet specific criteria that make them easier to discover, use, and adapt within the Open Science ecosystem.

 In this way the methodology guarantees that the produced materials will be **FAIR not just from the point of view of the learners, but also other designers and trainers** that would like to reuse and adapt the materials for their own purposes.

-# FAIR-by-Design Methodology for Learning Materials
+## FAIR-by-Design Methodology Stages

 The FAIR-by-Design Methodology is created around the popular backward instructional design process that is used to develop high-quality learner-centric materials.
 We have taken the steps of the backward instruction design process and added additional considerations to ensure that the process will be aimed towards the design of FAIR learning content from both the perspective of the learners and the perspective of the instructional designers and trainers.